GreenBattery/pmacct-frontend/README.md

 mechanisms provided by Mysql and your firewall of choice.

-Per the detailed logging, disk usage can be high (although not high by modern standards) -- example, on a 32-host LAN, the mysql database has consumed about 530MB of disk space without any form of database maintenance and pruning.
+Per the detailed logging, disk usage can be high (although not high by modern standards) -- example, on a 32-host LAN, the mysql database has consumed about 530MB of disk space over the past 4 months without any form of database maintenance and pruning.
 This however depends a bit on the amount of distinctive hosts and ports that the hosts on the LAN communicate with.

+With data aggregation and pruning functionality in the future, disk usage should be lower.